fingent/Xenops/lib/README.md

 ![socketemitters](https://raw.githubusercontent.com/fingent/xenops/master/lib/doc/codescreens/socket-emitter.png)

 ## Views management
-We have already mentioned that this framework is REST Api based one and there is no view present in it.
-But in future we are looking for common framework for web based and REST api.
+We have already mentioned that this framework is REST API based one and there is no view present in it.
+But in future we are looking for common framework for web based and REST API.
 For this one, we have started static and dynamic html page rendering using current framework.
 ```
 // Custom controller routes
 this.server.get('/staticview', this.controllers.custom.staticView);